MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/objects.rst

 	print(qf1.k1, qf1.l)             -- display: 0.06 2.1 (lookup)
 	print(#element:get_varkeys())    -- display: 33 (may vary)

-The element ``quadrupole`` provided by the :doc:`element <elements>` module is the father of the objects created on its left.
-The *black arrows* show the user defined hierarchy of object created from and linked to the ``quadrupole``.
-The main quadrupole ``mq`` is a user class representing the physical element, e.g. defining a length, and used to create two new classes, a focusing quadrupole ``qf`` and a defocusing quadrupole ``qd`` to model the circuits, e.g. hold the strength of elements connected in series, and finally the real individual elements ``qf1``, ``qd1``, ``qf2`` and ``qd2`` that will populate the sequence.
+The element :literal:`quadrupole` provided by the :doc:`element <elements>` module is the father of the objects created on its left.
+The *black arrows* show the user defined hierarchy of object created from and linked to the :literal:`quadrupole`.
+The main quadrupole :literal:`mq` is a user class representing the physical element, e.g. defining a length, and used to create two new classes, a focusing quadrupole :literal:`qf` and a defocusing quadrupole :literal:`qd` to model the circuits, e.g. hold the strength of elements connected in series, and finally the real individual elements :literal:`qf1`, :literal:`qd1`, :literal:`qf2` and :literal:`qd2` that will populate the sequence.
 A tracking command will request various attributes when crossing an element, like its length or its strength, leading to lookup of different depths in the hierarchy along the *red arrow*.
 A user may also write or overwrite an attribute at different level in the hierarchy by accessing directly to an element, as shown by the *purple arrows*, and mask an attribute of the parent with the new definitions in the children.
 The construction shown in this example follows the *separation of concern* principle and it is still highly reconfigurable despite that is does not contain any deferred expression or lambda function.

 Attributes
 ----------